GallTech/rag-lab/README.md

 - **Interchangeable components**: Ingestion, embedding, vector storage, retrieval orchestration, and LLM reasoning are decoupled.
 - **LangChain-based orchestration**: Dynamic context assembly & prompt engineering.

+## Project Structure

+- **LangChainOrchestration/** → Prompt engineering, retrieval chains, context assembly
+- **ManagementScripts/** → VM provisioning (Terraform + Ansible), orchestration, and backups
+- **Database/** → Qdrant for vectors, PostgreSQL for metadata
+- **EmbedGeneration/** → Embedding generation utilities
+- **Ingestion/** → SharePoint + OpenAlex pipelines
+- **Storage/** → MinIO for original documents
+- **Monitoring/** → Prometheus + Grafana.
+Validate MinIO ↔ PostgreSQL consistency
+- **UI/** → Streamlit & React prototypes for queries
+- **API/** → FastAPI microservice for retrieval + LLM
+- **MLExperiments/** → Fine-tuning & testing workflows

+## Weekly Golden Set Evaluation

+To track retrieval quality over time, the lab maintains a **golden set** of ~100 curated Q→A pairs with known relevant document or chunk IDs.
+I run these queries through an offline harness against the retriever with no LLM, logging Recall@k and MRR@k into Postgres for Grafana trend analysis.
+This tests the sytems's ability to find the relevant info, and not the LLM's ability to pull it all together.

+**Recall@k** – % of queries where at least one gold item appears in the top-k results:

+`Recall@k = (1/N) Σ[i=1→N]  1[ Gᵢ ∩ Rᵢ,k ≠ ∅ ]`

+**MRR@k** – Mean reciprocal rank of the first correct hit:

+`MRR@k = (1/N) Σ[i=1→N]  1 / rankᵢ`

+Where:

+- `Gᵢ` = set of gold IDs for query `i`
+- `Rᵢ,k` = top-k retrieved IDs for query `i`
+- `1[...]` = indicator function (1 if condition is true, else 0)
+- `rankᵢ` = position of the first relevant result, or 0 if none found

+This ensures parameter changes, embedding swaps, and retriever tweaks can be objectively tracked.

+Since high Recall@k doesn’t guarantee good answers, I plan to include end-to-end evaluation of generation quality to complement the existing retrieval metrics.
+While Recall@k and MRR@k are excellent for assessing the retriever, this next phase will focus on the quality of the final, LLM-generated answer.
+This will involve extending the weekly Golden Set Evaluation to include not just correct document IDs, but also canonical or 'ideal' answers.

 ## Infrastructure

 Hosted on **Proxmox** (Minisforum UM890 Pro):